 - Avoid fees.
 Late payments come with fees of up to $25.

 - Contact customer service.
-If you have questions, contact Deserve customer support at 800-316-7258.
-Representatives are available Monday through Thursday from 5 a.m. to 7 p.m. and Friday through Saturday from 5 a.m. to 3 p.m.
-Pacific standard time.
+If you have questions, contact Deserve customer support at 1-800-316-7258.
+Representatives are available Monday through Friday from 7 a.m. to 5 p.m. and Saturday from 7 a.m. to 12 p.m.
+Pacific Standard Time.

-It doesn’t offer much that the Discover it Chrome and Capital One Journey don’t, but the Deserve Edu is still a great student card.
-Cash back is a nice touch, as is the free Amazon Prime Student subscription.
-And if you’re having trouble being approved by other banks, Deserve may be the company that welcomes you.
+It doesn’t offer much that the Discover it® Chrome for Students and Journey® Student Credit Card from Capital One® don’t, but the Deserve® Edu Card is still a solid student card.
+Cash back is a nice touch, as is the credit for your Amazon Prime Student subscription.
+And, if you’re having trouble getting approved by other banks, Deserve may be the provider that welcomes you.

 Still not sure this is the right card for you?
-Compare your options with our comprehensive guide to credit cards.
+Take the time to compare your options with our comprehensive guide to credit cards.